About Poison Ivy

 For lack of a better term, I'm calling this hairstyle pointed hair buns.
 If you have a better way to describe it, please leave it in the comments below.

-These are a good examples of how you can take a very similar look and differentiate it as you own.
+These are good examples of how you can take a very similar look and differentiate it from your own.

 I wanted to include one photo of Poison Ivy in which you could see her full makeup and costume.
 This is an extremely cute look.
 I love it.

 The pointed buns look really cute, and the poison ivy scrolling around her body and outfit looks fantastic.